T3th/dhbzmcjn/vwlspixq.md

 	- PAM
 	- VDI

-Vendor specific expertise in these areas with: Apple, Ansible, AWS, Azure, Cisco, Dell, Docker, ELK, Grafana, HPE, IBM, Influx DB, Intune, JAMF, Juniper, Palo Alto, Prometheus, Proxmox, PRTG, Microsoft, Netapp, NXLog, Pfsense, Pulse Secure, Pure Storage, Quest, Rapid 7, SCCM, SCOM, Squared Up, Strong DM, VMware, Wireguard, Wireshark.
+Vendor specific expertise in these areas with: Apple, Ansible, Arista, AWS, Azure, Cisco, Dell, Docker, ELK, Grafana, HPE, IBM, Influx DB, Intune, JAMF, Juniper, Palo Alto, Prometheus, Proxmox, PRTG, Microsoft, Netapp, NXLog, Pfsense, Pulse Secure, Pure Storage, Quest, Rapid 7, SCCM, SCOM, Squared Up, Strong DM, VMware, Wireguard, Wireshark.

 # Employment History

 ### Windows Systems Administrator -> Senior IT Engineer | Jagex 2014 -current

-In 2004 a friend I had ironically met through online games brought an opportunity to me.
-It was a Systems Administrator role.
-After investigating the games they made and hearing about their plans and day to day challenges from that friend it seemed like an obvious next step.

-It was immediately different because I was part of a team rather than an individual engineer responsible and accountable for everything.

-It started with projects quite familiar to me but at a very different scale and complexity.
-They had built an "air gapped" development network and realised it wasn't fit for purpose in 2014 so early projects were about enabling developers to develop.
-There had never been a true "air gap", holes had been poked to allow people to work so we initially set out to replace holes with fit for purpose services.
+A friend I met through Eve Online introduced me to Jagex.
+Through him I already knew about their technical and organisational debt from an attempt to operate games development on an "air gapped" network which of course just made the opportunity to work in a larger team of highly skilled people with resources I could only dream of in public education more appealing.

 The first major project I led was the replacement of a Linux based file server with a larger, more resilient Windows based solution.
 As well as more space it offered better client compatibility and more granular access control.
 In addition to the technical build this required me to develop processes and standards around data which Jagex had never really considered at that time.
 This allowed my team to divide and conquer.
 Finding "Data Owners" for shares, working through a process with them to identify access needs and transposing them into AD managed ACLs which would be extensible and auditable before migrating the data.
-These processes and standards formed the basis for many refactors, migrations and new services both in my team, the wider IT team and the business as a whole.
+These processes and standards formed the basis for many refactors, migrations and new services in and beyond my own team and are still the foundation of current policy and process.

-Providing a service to our users rather than just a piece of hardware or software technology is how consider everything I've been involved in delivering while at Jagex, which includes:
+While at Jagex I've been involved in delivering many new services and improvements or replacements of existing.
+Some notable examples:
 - ADFS to Azure AD migration and service extension.
 - On Premise to Exchange Hybrid migration.
 - Hipchat to Slack migration - Lead